Justin-Insight/mymindteam.com/content/test/adult/remote-specialty-testing-adults.md

     parent: Adult Testing
     identifier: Adult Specialty Testing
 seo:
-  page_title: Mind Team Adult Specialty Tests
+  page_title: Remote Adult Specialty Tests
   meta_description: >-
     Need accommodations for an upcoming exam, or have a specialty assessment you need to take?
 Schedule a Mind Team remote specialty test.